ronnievormelker/notes/README.md

 At the same time, this quote also acknowledges the ever-evolving nature of technology and the challenges that come with keeping up with it.
 As new tools and programming languages emerge, developers must constantly adapt and learn in order to stay ahead of the curve.

 Overall, successful programming requires a balance of technical expertise and user-centric design, as well as a willingness to embrace change and continuous learning.

+# 2023-11-27
+- "Today's programming wisdom is to embrace simplicity and readability in your code.
+Writing clean, concise, and easily understandable code not only makes it easier for others to read and maintain, but also reduces the likelihood of introducing bugs.
+Remember, code is written once, but read many times."